-Conditions of Use for Council Recreation Facilities Policy
+Conditions of Use for Council Owned Facilities (Stanley Town Hall)

-The right to use the grounds or facilities is subject to the Area Management Committee or Council Officer receiving an application in the required form signed by the proposed hirer undertaking to comply with these conditions.
+The right to use the facility is subject to the Area Management Committee or Council Officer receiving an application in the required form signed by the proposed hirer undertaking to comply with these conditions.
 The Area Management Committee or Council at all times retains the right to refuse any application.

 The Area Management Committee is sole hirer of the grounds or facilities: hence any hirer who sublets or allows the use of the grounds or facilities without prior approval of the Area Management Committee or Council will be considered to be in breach of their own hiring agreement.